 For each participant, we projected future premium costs using an assumed trend rate (see Appendix C).
 To the extent Marin CCD uses contribution caps, the influence of the trend factor is further reduced.
 We multiplied each year's benefit payments by the probability that benefits will be paid; i.e. based on the probability that the participant is living, has not terminated employment, has retired and remains eligible.
 The probability that benefit will be paid is zero if the participant is not eligible.
-The participant is not eligible.
-The participant is not eligible, maximum age requirements.
+The participant is not eligible if s/he has not met minimum service, minimum age or, if applicable, maximum age requirements.

 The product of each year's benefit payments and the probability the benefit will be paid equals the expected cost for that year.
 We multiplied the above expected cost figures by the probability that the retiree would elect coverage.
 A retiree may not elect to be covered if retiree health coverage is available less expensively from another source (e.g. Medicare risk contract) or the retiree is covered under a spouse's plan.
-Finally, we discounted the expected cost for each year to the measurement date June 30, 2020 at 6.00% interest.
+Finally, we discounted the expected cost for each year to the measurement date June 30, 2021 at 5.75% interest.